-Evolving moral standards have changed as to what society considers unacceptably cruel, so it's no wonder that the application of the death penalty continues to change as society makes moral decisions about its use.
+Evolving moral standards have changed in what society considers cruel, so it's no wonder that the application of the death penalty continues to change as society makes moral decisions about its use.

 The moratorium came to an end in 1976 when the Supreme Court again reviewed the question of whether the death penalty violated the Eighth Amendment in the matter of Gregg v.
 Georgia.

-Developments in Who Receives the Death Penalty Since Gregg
+Developments Since Gregg

 The Mentally Impaired

-The Court has held that execution for crimes commented when a person was fifteen or younger was unconstitutional.
-However, the Court held in Stanford v.
-Kentucky (1989) that the Eighth Amendment did not prohibit execution of persons who who were sixteen or seventeen when they committed an executable offense.
+The Court has held that execution for crimes committed when a person was 15 or younger was unconstitutional.
+But, in 1989, the Court held in Stanford v.
+Kentucky that the Eighth Amendment did not prohibit the execution of persons who were 16 or 17 when they committed an executable offense.

-Federal Legislation Concerning Death Penalty
+Federal Legislation on the Death Penalty

-The Violent Crime Control and Law Enforcement Act of 1994 expanded the federal death penalty to include some 60 crimes that could not be could now receive capital punishment.
-Then following the Oklahoma City Bombing, the Anti-Terrorism and Effective Death Penalty Act of 1996 was enacted to limit review of death penalty cases by the courts.
+The Violent Crime Control and Law Enforcement Act of 1994 expanded the federal death penalty to include about 60 crimes that could now receive capital punishment.
+Following the 1995 Oklahoma City Bombing, Congress passed the Anti-Terrorism and Effective Death Penalty Act of 1996 to limit the review of death penalty cases by the courts.

 Lethal Injection Executions

-To seek more humane and relatively painless methods of execution, Oklahoma passed the first statute authorizing the use of lethal injections as a method of execution in 1977.
-However, it was not until 1982 when lethal injection was used for the first time in the execution of Charles Brooks Jr. in Texas.
+To seek more humane and relatively painless methods of execution, Oklahoma passed the first law allowing the use of lethal injections in 1977.
+But, it wasn't until 1982 that states began using lethal injection with the execution of Charles Brooks Jr. in Texas.